 - Shall either act as or appoint members to liaison positions with other professional organizations or societies.

-- To the extent the President deems appropriate, the President can participate as a member of committees (and shall not be counted in any enumeration of members of such committees set forth elsewhere in these Bylaws).
+- The President can participate as a member of committees (and shall not be counted in any enumeration of members of such committees set forth elsewhere in these Bylaws).

 SECTION 4.
 Duties of the President-Elect.